ares30841167/minecraft-server-backup-tool/README.md

 ## Description
 This is a tool that will watch the change of the backup folder of the map.
 When there has a new backup of the map in the backup folder, this tool upload the backup file to the AWS S3 service.

-## Installation
-- Clone this project first
-- Excute `go mod download` command under the root folder of this project

 ## Usage
 This tool will fetch settings from environment variable.